 As you probably know, I love skydiving.
 I always wanted to fly and it's the closest thing to it.
+But then I discovered Zero Gravity, that was real flying!
 Wreck diving is a great passion, particularly when the ships are nearly intact, it's dangerous but thrilling.
 On land, it's been a summer filled with triathlons.
-I love to compete, I've been doing mostly Olympic distance but will be doing a half-Iron Man later this month and if I survive that, I plan on doing a full Ironman in 2012.
+I love to compete, I've been doing mostly Olympic distance but I'm up for anything.

 Looking at the writer's desk on your website, we found nearly everything on your list, but we have two questions: first, is Istanbul a place you'd like to visit?
 Why?
 Second, why all the pictures of bugs?

 I would love to go to Istanbul; it is one of the main locations of my last novel, The Thieves of Darkness.
 While it is filled with legendary palaces, mosques, and churches it is also the literal place where east meets west, where you can literally step from Europe into Asia.
 It had been the center of the world under so many different empires, it was the seat of Byzantium, the eastern Roman Empire, and for over 400 years it was Constantinople from where the Sultans ruled over much of Asia and Africa.

 Ah, the bugs.
 It's a personalized collection of some of the largest in the world, mostly from Asia, with a couple from Africa.
 They're very inspirational to look at especially when I'm doing character descriptions.
 I actually have a large collection of weird artifacts from tribal masks and carving, to swords and muskets, to teeth, jaws, bones, and fossils.
 Needless to say, they are only in my office as my wife won't allow them anywhere else in the house.

 Checking out your photographs . . . do you consider yourself a daredevil?
 What's the scariest thing you've ever done and would you do it again?
 If yes, why?